DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

 )
 WITH (
     QUEUE_DELAY = 1000,                    -- 1-second buffer to lower overhead
-    ON_FAILURE = CONTINUE                  -- If path breaks, SQL keeps running (safe for prod) );
+    ON_FAILURE = CONTINUE                  -- if something happends to audit, we still want to run sql without any issue );
 GO